 Here’s what I want you to do:

-- Download my 30-day speaking challenge with speaking prompts (see link below).
+- Download my 30-day speaking challenge with speaking prompts (available above).
 These different prompts will help you activate vocabulary and practice a variety of speaking skills and grammar forms over the next 30 days.

 - When you download the prompts, I’ll include a link to my ‘How to Say What You Want’ training.
 If you’ve never watched it, do that first and then start with your 30-day challenge.